Physicians using social media is now commonplace, but what are the pros and cons of interacting digitally?

 “There is a lot of immature content that does sometimes get posted on social media,” Harb said.
 “So, you have to run your social media like you run your business: in a professional and respectful manner.”

 Social media policies are already commonplace in most businesses, including in the healthcare field.
-To protect your practice or center, continue to revise and adapt your social media policies, along with reminders for staff on how their online behavior can affect the reputation of the business.
+To protect your practice or center, continue to revise and adapt your social media policies.
+Reminders for staff on how their online behavior can affect the reputation of the business are also useful.

 “Every physician practices differently,” Harb said.
 “I think for someone who doesn’t really know the social media landscape, you have to know what the boundaries are.
 You have to carry yourself on social media like you would in an office setting or hospital.
 So, you have to do it in a mature and respectful manner.”

 Using social media means walking a fine line between fun and inappropriate behavior.
-The variety of opinions, and those willing to share them, can quickly turn a simple post into a public relations nightmare.
+The variety of opinions, and those willing to share them, can turn a post into a PR nightmare.
 However, when used appropriately, it can be a fun outlet for expression and a strong business tool.